-7.1 This Agreement contains the terms and conditions that will govern provision of the Services for the Vehicles by LPIN.
+8.1 This Agreement contains the terms and conditions that will govern provision of the Services for the Vehicles by LPIN.
 This Agreement shall be valid for one year unless terminated earlier by the Client under Article 7.2 below and will stand renewed automatically on expiry of one year unless otherwise terminated by any of the Parties in writing before 30 days of expiry of the Agreement.
 Notwithstanding the termination or expiry of the Agreement, any Order(s) in force at such time of expiry or termination will continue to be valid on terms indicated in this Agreement and in the relevant Order(s), as the case may be.

-7.2 The Client may terminate this Agreement by giving 3 months’ advance notice to LPIN.

-7.3 The Contract Period shall commence from the Contract Start Date and shall cease with immediate effect upon happening of any of the following events:-

-(i) Upon expiry of the Contracted Months;

-(ii) Occurrence of an event of default as specified in Article 6 of this Agreement;

-Expiry of 3 months’ advance notice from the Client or receipt of 3 month's agreed fixed amount (as agreed under Article 2.5) in lieu thereof;

-Theft of the Vehicle;

-Sale of Vehicle.

-7.4 All rights and obligations of the Client accrued during the Contract Period shall survive the termination of the Agreement.
+8.2

-ARTICLE 8 - TRAVEL OUTSIDE CONTRACTED BOUNDARY
+ARTICLE 9 - TRAVEL OUTSIDE CONTRACTED BOUNDARY